Estimated reading time: 4 minutes

 How can you achieve this worthy goal?
 By playing games of course!

-It might sound crazy, but games are exactly the right tool to pull out of the tool belt right now.
+It might sound crazy to some, but a great strategy to personalize test prep is to use learning games!
 Think about it.
-Students are a little stir crazy.
+Students are a little stir-crazy.
 They can hear summer coming and spring break is either just around the corner or just gone by.
 Students really need some engagement, and science games offer just that.

 In our pilot of short curricula games last year, our research statistically proved that when students learn with games they have higher levels of simple fact recall and are thus able to give more sophisticated answers to complex questions on tests.